Ken Bowersox: NASA administration

 In July 2019, Bowersox became NASA's Acting Associate Administrator for the Human Exploration Operations Mission Directorate, replacing William Gerstenmaier.
 In May 2020, Bowersox again became NASA's Acting Associate Administrator for the Human Exploration Operations Mission Directorate, replacing Douglas Loverro.

+In May 2023, Bowersox was named the associate administrator of the Space Operations Mission Directorate.

 Awards and decorations

 Bowersox is a recipient of the National Defense Service Medal with award star, Global War on Terrorism Service Medal, Navy Sea Service Deployment Ribbon and NASA Space Flight Medal with four award stars.

 On October 26, 1995, Bowersox threw out the ceremonial first pitch at Game 5 of the 1995 World Series.